qasiizafar/SignUp-Form/README.md

 # SigupApp
 the AccessoriesInfo is winrar file that contains the c# code & the rest files are angular files.
+The angular files are in the src folder =>app
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.

 ## Development server